 About half of the people with this disease in the United States are adults.

-Treatments include antibiotics, bronchodilators, drugs to thin lung secretions, airway clearance treatments for respiratory problems, supplements of pancreatic enzymes and vitamins for digestive problems, and drugs to improve the function of the cystic fibrosis protein in people with certain mutations.
+Treatments include antibiotics, bronchodilators, drugs to thin lung secretions, airway clearance treatments for respiratory problems, supplements of pancreatic enzymes and vitamins for digestive problems, and drugs to improve the function of the cystic fibrosis protein in people with certain genetic variants.

 Some people benefit from liver and lung transplantation.

-Cystic fibrosis is the most common inherited disease leading to a shortened life span among white people.
-In the United States, it occurs in about 1 of 3,300 white infants and in 1 of 15,300 black infants.
-It is rare in Asians.
-Because improvements in treatment have extended life expectancy for people with cystic fibrosis, about half of people in the United States with this disease are adults.
+Cystic fibrosis is the most common inherited disease leading to a shortened life span among White people.
+In the United States, it occurs in about 1 of 3,300 White infants and in 1 of 15,300 Black infants.
+It is rare in people of Asian descent.
+Because improvements in treatment have extended life expectancy for people with cystic fibrosis, about half of the people in the United States with this disease are adults.
 Cystic fibrosis is equally common among boys and girls.

 Cystic Fibrosis: Not Just a Lung Disease

-Cystic fibrosis results when a person inherits two defective copies (mutations) of a particular gene, one from each parent.
+Cystic fibrosis results when a person inherits two defective copies (variants) of a particular gene, one from each parent.
 This gene is called the cystic fibrosis transmembrane conductance regulator (CFTR).
-Various mutations can affect the CFTR gene.
-For example, the most common one is called the F508del mutation.
+There are a number of variants of the CFTR gene.
+For example, the most common one is called the F508del variant.
 The CFTR gene controls the production of a protein that regulates the movement of chloride, bicarbonate, and sodium (salt) across cell membranes.
-Mutations in the CFTR gene cause the protein to become dysfunctional.
+Variants of the CFTR gene cause the protein to become dysfunctional.
 If the protein does not work correctly, the movement of chloride, bicarbonate, and sodium is disrupted, leading to thickening and increased stickiness of secretions throughout the body.

 Worldwide, about 3 of 100 white people carry one defective copy of the CFTR gene.
 People with one defective copy are carriers but they themselves do not get sick.
 About 3 of 10,000 white people inherit two defective copies of the gene and develop cystic fibrosis.